polterguy/polterguy.github.io/documentation/magic/index.md

 * __[type]__ - Type of log entry to create, one of 'debug', 'info', 'error' or 'fatal'
 * __[content]__ - Content description for your log item

-The endpoint can only be invoked by a root user.
+The endpoint can be invoked by _any_ user but requires the user to be authenticated towards the backend and transmit his JWT token in the `Authorization` HTTP header as a _"Bearer"_ token.

 ### SQL related endpoints